MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/text.md

 ![](text-images/textandgraphicsexample.png "Text surrounded by rectangles")

-The SkiaSharp `Canvas` class also includes methods to draw a rectangle ([`DrawRect`](xref:SkiaSharp.SKCanvas.DrawRect(SkiaSharp.SKRect,SkiaSharp.SKPaint)) and a rectangle with rounded corners ([`DrawRoundRect`](xref:SkiaSharp.SKCanvas.DrawRoundRect(SkiaSharp.SKRect,System.Single,System.Single,SkiaSharp.SKPaint)).
-These methods require the rectangle to be defined as an `SKRect` value.
+That image also includes a rounded rectangle.
+The SkiaSharp `Canvas` class includes [`DrawRect`](xref:SkiaSharp.SKCanvas.DrawRect*) methods to draw a rectangle and [`DrawRoundRect`](xref:SkiaSharp.SKCanvas.DrawRoundRect*) methods to draw a rectangle with rounded corners.
+These methods allow the rectangle to be defined as an `SKRect` value or in other ways.

 The **Framed Text** page centers a short text string on the page and surrounds it with a frame composed of a pair of rounded rectangles.
 The [`FramedTextPage`](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Basics/FramedTextPage.cs) class shows how it's done.